 Connective tissue is what provides structure and support for the entire body.
-It surrounds every part of the body including bones, organs, and even blood and lymph vessels.
-It has a tissue memory, so it’s like your diary of your life.
-It has motor and sensory nerve supply and is expressed by different kinds of consistencies depending on the structure and function of the body part it serves.
-Some are fibrous in texture and some softer and more elastic in quality.
-As may be seen, connective tissue or fascia is a very important tissue component of the body!
+It surrounds every part of the body including the bones, organs, and even the blood and lymph vessels.
+It has a tissue memory; so, it’s like your diary of your life.
+Connective tissue has motor and sensory nerve supply.
+It also expresses itself through different kinds of tissue consistencies depending on the structure and function of the body part it serves.
+Some connective tissue consistencies are fibrous in texture, and some softer and more elastic in quality.
+Thus, connective tissue, or fascia as it may be called, is a very important tissue component of the body!

 What does craniosacral therapy address?